percona/pmm-doc/docs/details/dashboards/dashboard-sharded-cluster-summary.md

 ### Draining Shards

-This metric displays a single number representing the current count of shards that are in the process of being drained from your MongoDB cluster.
+Displays a single number representing the current count of shards that are in the process of being drained from your MongoDB cluster.

-When you run removeShard, MongoDB drains the shard by using the balancer to move the shard's chunks to other shards in the cluster.
+When you run `removeShard`, MongoDB drains the shard by using the balancer to move the shard's chunks to other shards in the cluster.
 Once the shard is drained, MongoDB removes the shard from the cluster.
 The number shown here indicates how many shards are currently undergoing this draining process.

 ### DBs